Educational Modules

 Standards Covered: SC.3.P.9.1 In this unit, students will explore the states of water—solid, liquid, and gas—and how water changes form through condensation.
 They will build a real-world model of a fog catcher to collect water droplets from fog using vertical nets, demonstrating an innovative solution to drought-related water scarcity.

-The Role of Theories, Laws, Hypotheses, and Models
+The Role of Theories, Laws, and Models

 Standards Covered: SC.3.N.3.1, SC.3.N.3.2, and SC.3.N.3.3 Students learn that scientific terms have specific meanings, models help explain natural phenomena, and all models have limitations.
 They explore how light travels by building a periscope model ("peek-a-scope") to observe how light reflects, and use it to view objects at different heights and distances—recording observations to understand how height and angle affect visibility.